o3 in public: the reasoning leap is confirmed

 My read

 o3 confirms that the bet on models that “think more” works.
 The leap over o1 is material, not incremental.
-And the fact that o3-mini is available at reasonable prices means this isn’t a benchmark toy, but a tool usable in production.
+And the fact that o3-mini is available at reasonable prices means this isn’t a benchmark toy but a tool usable in production.

-If you work on a product with a reasoning piece, my concrete recommendation is to spend two or three days testing o3-mini on that specific piece.
-Most cases will benefit, and the few that don’t (for latency, cost, or task type) are also useful information.
-The evaluation cycle is short and the potential value is high.
+The medium-term effect is that apps with complex-reasoning tasks will differentiate quickly: those using reasoning models will solve problems that those not using them will leave half-done.
+If you work on a product with a reasoning piece, my concrete recommendation is spending two or three days testing o3-mini on that specific piece.
+Most cases will benefit, and the few that don’t are also useful information.